MISP/misp-website/_pages/communities.md

 ## MISP Feed Communities

 MISP integrates a functionality called feed that allows to fetch directly MISP events from a server without prior agreement.
 Two OSINT feeds are included by default in MISP and can be enabled in any new installation.
-Provides and partners can provide easily their feeds by using the simple PyMISP feed-generator.
+Providers and partners can provide easily their feeds by using the simple [PyMISP feed-generator](https://github.com/CIRCL/PyMISP/tree/master/examples/feed-generator).

 ### CIRCL OSINT Feed

+[CIRCL](https://www.circl.lu/) provides a MISP OSINT feed from various sources including their own analysis.

+MISP URL location is [https://www.circl.lu/doc/misp/feed-osint](https://www.circl.lu/doc/misp/feed-osint).

-### Botvrij.be OSINT feed
+### Botvrij.eu OSINT feed

+[Botvrij.eu](http://www.botvrij.eu/) provides a MISP OSINT feed out of public report.

+MISP URL location is [http://www.botvrij.eu/data/feed-osint](http://www.botvrij.eu/data/feed-osint).